Crochet Snowflake Tinos

-To make this snowflake, I used cotton thread size 10 and crochet hook size 2 mm and it came out 10 cm (about 4 inches) in diameter.
+For Snowflake Tinos, I used cotton thread size 10 and a 2 mm crochet hook.
+Its final size is 10 cm (about 4 inches) in diameter.
 You can use heavier thread and bigger hook, or thinner thread and smaller hook and you will have a bigger or smaller motif.
 You will also need a needle to weave in loose ends and a pair of scissors.

 Make a magic ring.

 - Round 1: Ch 1, 12 sc in the ring, pull the thread end to tighten the ring and join with sl st in first sc.

 - Round 2: Ch 1, sc in same stitch, (ch 9, sc in next sc) 11 times, ch 4, dtr in first sc (counts as last ch-9 sp).

 - Round 3: Ch 1, sc in same sp, * ch 2, in next ch-9 sp work (2 dc, ch 5, 2 dc), ch 2 **, sc in next ch-9 sp; repeat from * 5 times and from * to ** once more.
 Join with sl st in first sc.